 The challenge is to succeed in bringing everyone on board when an intuition is close to our hearts.
 To achieve this, you have to be a good storyteller, know how to bring the idea to life and tell a great story.

 GIVES : At the advertiser, the typical day does not exist either.
 Each project is unique and requires adaptation.
 The latter also begins with a briefing.
 Then, in the same dynamic, we begin a monitoring phase, in search of the right idea.
 It's a big challenge to have to stay inspired and creative every day.
 While between us, there are undoubtedly days without. 😊

 In a second step, we must demonstrate pedagogy with employees, in order to engage them.
 Creative communication is a field still sometimes misunderstood, the strength of argument is essential.

 #5 – Can you tell us about your pride?
 Do you have any projects to share with us?

 GIVES. : I had the chance to integrate CA-GIP when the structure was created.
 Also, I am most proud of having been able to participate in the visual development of this subsidiary of Crédit Agricole, which we bring to life every day.

 As for the projects, they are very varied.
 You should know that depending on the objective of the communication, the creative strategy will not take the same direction.
 Here are some examples of projects that illustrate the plurality of our expertise.

-For example, on a subject that touches on the transformation of the company, a rather complex and remote subject for employees, we have decided to deliver a schematic message via a series of podcasts.
+For example, on a subject that touches on the transformation of the company, a rather complex and remote subject for employees, we have decided to deliver a schematic message via a series of podcast.
 It is with a readable message that we can engage the internal.

 While concerning the communication of employer brand, that is to say the one which is addressed to our future talents, the communication will want to be more dynamic and playful.
 To reach young graduates, a hackathon (or programming marathon) was organized.
 In "DevOps Heroes", the candidates had to take up challenges over the course of a weekend.